jaclu/tmux-menus/README.md

 #### Recent changes

-- Checks for window size, displaying size requirement for the menu if size is an issue, since menus just don't display if the screen is to small.
+- To make it more phone friendly, it now checks for window size, displaying size requirement for the menu if it does not fit.
+Menus just don't display if the screen is to small.
 - moved "mark current pane" to pane menu
 - Removed menu incompatible default shortcuts.
 In menus, shortcuts can not use C/M prefix or navigation keys, so for such defaults I ignore them.
 - Pane - Move - Break pane, blocked if only one pane present